The covenant promise between God and His people is confirmed with blood when the people promise to obey His word.

-His proper view of God didn’t lead to being separate from Him, but joined to Him.
-If your view of God doesn’t draw you near to Him, then seek Him and seek Him in His word and ask for a true understanding of who He is.
+His proper view of God didn’t lead to being separate from Him but joined to Him.
+If your view of God doesn’t draw you near to Him, then seek Him, seek Him in His word, and ask for a true understanding of who He is.

 We need to have a right view of God, and that includes a right view of Jesus.

-In our rush to call Jesus friend, we’ll get into trouble if we don’t get there through the fear of the Lord.
+In our rush to call Jesus our “friend,” we’ll get into trouble if we don’t get there through the fear of the Lord.

 Jesus tore the veil in the temple so that we can approach the Father with confidence.
 But that confidence has to first come through the filter of the fear of the Lord.